 4 The approval holder must ensure the Redevelopment of APW Building and APE Building are undertaken within the building envelope specified in the Detailed Conditions.
-Proposal consistent with this requirement, noting proposed basement works in this area are below ground however the envelope complies with the envelope specified in the Detailed Conditions.
-The future commercial Portal Building will be consistent with this requirement and is not part of this application.
+This proposal for the redevelopment of the APE Building is consistent with this requirement and the building envelope is as specified in the Detailed Conditions as addressed in this report.
 5 The approval holder must ensure the Redevelopment of APE and APW is undertaken in accordance with: (a) the Detailed Conditions (b) the Development Conditions.
 Where there are inconsistencies between the Detailed Conditions and the Development Conditions, the Development Conditions will take precedence.
 Refer to Sections 4 and 8 of this report providing a statement against the Detailed Conditions of Development and the DCPDD.
 6 The approval holder must ensure the APW Cafeteria Building is retained and maintained in good condition.
 Not relevant to the subject site, however this condition will and is being met by the proponent on his separate development site.
 7 To minimise the disruption of the symmetry values of the Parliament House Vista, the approval holder must ensure the trees on those parts of the Properties which are shaded blue on the plans attached to this approval at Appendix A, are protected and maintained until the Redevelopment of APW and APE is fully completed.
 Trees may only be removed where necessary for public safety.
 Proposal consistent with this requirement.
 Refer to the Tree Protection Plan provided with this submission which demonstrates tree protection measures for off-site trees as identified in Appendix A of the EPBC Approval.
+8 The approval holder must ensure that: (a) the buyers of the Properties are obliged to achieve the outcomes Applicable and noted. required by Conditions 2, 3, 4, 5, 6 and 10 of this approval (b) the outcomes required by Conditions 2, 3, 4, 5, 6, 7 and 10 endure if the Properties are re-sold at any point (c) prior to the sale of each Property, the buyers are informed in writing that they must consider their responsibilities under the EPBC Act.
+The approval holder will not contravene Conditions 2, 3, 4, 5, 6, 7 and 10 of this approval if the approval holder complies with this Condition 8.